yk-tanigawa/yk-tanigawa.github.io/_pages/publications.md

 ---
 layout: archive
 title: "Publications"
 excerpt: "The list of publications is shown in the page.
-Please also check <a href='{{author.googlescholar}}' target='_blank'>my Google Scholar profile</a> for the latest information."
+Please also check <a href='https://scholar.google.com/citations?user=9hVh3nQAAAAJ&hl=en' target='_blank'>my Google Scholar profile</a> for the latest information."
 permalink: /publications/
 author_profile: true
 ---